HomeCord/homecord-docs/PRIVACY_POLICY.md

 ---

 ## Use of Locale Data
-**HomeCord** also makes use of the publicly available locale data (i.e: what language Users and Servers have set) Discord sends to all Bots using Discord's public API for "Interactions" (e.g: Slash Commands, Context Commands, Select Menus, Buttons, Modals).
+**HomeCord** also makes use of the publicly available locale data (i.e: what language Users and Servers have set) Discord sends to all Server/User Apps using Discord's public API for "Interactions" (e.g: Slash Commands, Context Commands, Select Menus, Buttons, Modals).
 This locale data is only used for knowing which language **HomeCord** should send its responses in, and is __NOT__ stored or tracked in any way.

 You can see the public API Documentation regarding what the locale data includes on these official Discord API Documentation Pages:
 - [API Locale Reference](https://discord.com/developers/docs/reference#locales)